Ayushop123456/support/docs/voting-for-the-server.md

 ### Conditions

 * You cannot win consecutive contests
-* Legend players are not eligible for a rank upgrade to Titan at this time
+* Legend players are not eligible for a rank upgrade to Titan at this time how to draw